 Almost every first-time visitor to Iceland asks the same question: Blue Lagoon or Sky Lagoon?
 They are the two big-ticket geothermal experiences, both expensive, both heavily marketed, and both genuinely impressive in their own way.
-Choosing between them is not obvious, and a lot of the advice online is written by people who have never actually been to either.
+If you are still deciding between lagoons, local pools, and wild hot pots, start with the full hot springs in Iceland overview.
+This page focuses only on the two famous lagoons.

 Here is an honest local take: which one is worth your money, who they each suit, and the third option most tourists never consider.